GWaste/waste-classifer/README.md

 ## Related Paper

-Here are related paper that we used:
+Here are some related paper that we used:

 [Fine-Tuning Models Comparisons on Garbage Classification for Recyclability](https://arxiv.org/ftp/arxiv/papers/1908/1908.04393.pdf)